Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Introduction

-\item The empirical evaluation on $121$ real-world classification datasets demonstrate that the accuracy of the proposed approach is higher that of the conventional RVFL;
+\item The empirical evaluation on $121$ real-world classification datasets demonstrates that the accuracy of the proposed approach is higher than that of the conventional RVFL;

-\item FPGA implementation of the proposed approach is an order of magnitude more energy-efficient and $2.5$ times faster than the conventional RVFL. \footnote{ For a network with: $16$ features, $4$ classes, and $512$ hidden neurons, which are the median values for the considered $121$ datasets. }
+\item Field-Programmable Gate Array (FPGA) implementation of the proposed approach is an order of magnitude more energy-efficient and $2.5$ times faster than the conventional RVFL. \footnote{ For a network with: $16$ features, $4$ classes, and $512$ hidden neurons, which are the median values for the considered $121$ datasets. }

 \end{itemize}

 The article is structured as follows.
 The background of methods used for the proposed approach is presented in Section \ref{sect:methods}.
 The approach itself is described in Section \ref{sect:density:RVFL}.
 The performance evaluation follows in Section \ref{sect:perf}.
 Section~\ref{sect:related} covers related work.
 Section \ref{sect:conclusions} presents the concluding remarks.